ttappr/powershell-interactor/README.md

 * The webpage script receives the custom event that holds the response from the native host and displays it.

+## Example Requirements

+This example can run on Linux, but the instructions below have some steps specific to Windows.
+Anyone savvy, or bold, enough to experiment with this project shouldn't have too much difficulty translating the steps for Linux or Mac.
+* PowerShell Core is needed.
+Also known as PowerShell 7.
+PowerShell has versions for Mac and Linux as well as Windows.
+* Python 3 to run the simple HTTP server.
+Otherwise, you can host the webpage in any other web server.

 ## Setup

 The steps to get this to run on a Windows system are relatively easy: